What's Going On (album): Recording

 That September, Gaye approached Gordy with the "What's Going On" song while in California where Gordy had relocated.
-According to one account, Gordy didn't like the song, allegedly calling it "the worst thing I ever heard in my life".
+According to one account, Gordy disliked the song, allegedly calling it "the worst thing I ever heard in my life".
 As a result, Gaye angrily responded to Gordy's alleged putdown by going on strike until Gordy changed his mind.
 Gordy himself denied this claim, stating he loved the song's jazzy feel but cautioned Gaye that the sound was out of date of the sound of the times and also feared the loss of Gaye's crossover audience by releasing the political song.
 Gaye continued to record his own compositions during this time, some of which later made his 1973 album, Let's Get It On.
 Motown executive Harry Balk recalled trying to get Gordy to release the song at the end of the year, to which Gordy replied to him, "that Dizzy Gillespie stuff in the middle, that scatting, it's old."
 Gordy mentioned later that he feared no one would buy songs with a jazz influence after his attempt to be a record store owner of a jazz shop folded after a year, years prior to starting Motown.
 Most of Motown's Quality Control Department team also turned the song down, with Balk later stating that "they were used to the 'baby baby' stuff, and this was a little hard for them to grasp."

 With the help of Motown sales executive Barney Ales, Harry Balk got the song released to record stores on January 20, 1971, sending 100,000 copies of the song without Gordy's knowledge, with another 100,000 copies sent after that success.
 Upon its release, the song became a hit and was Motown's fastest-selling single at the time, peaking at number 1 on the Hot Soul Singles Chart, and peaking at number 2 on the Billboard Hot 100.
 Stunned by the news, Gordy drove to Gaye's home to discuss making a complete album, stating Gaye could do what he wanted with his music if he finished the record within 30 days before the end of March and thus effectively giving him the right to produce his own albums.
 Gaye returned to Hitsville to record the rest of What's Going On, which took a mere ten business days between March 1 and March 10.
 The album's rhythm tracks and sound overdubs were recorded at Hitsville, or Studio A, while the strings, horns, lead and background vocals were recorded at Golden World, or Studio B.